janikmiet/hilmo-visualizer/README.md

 ## Input dataset definitions

-You can use your own datasets, but you need to reshape them for equivalent as here described.
+You can use your own datasets, but you need to reshape them for equivalent as described.
 Script `prepare_data.R` does this for you.

-### Population
+### Population data

 Needed variables: